 - District of Tumbler Ridge

-- management and development of noxious weed control
+- noxious weed control

-- regional and community recreation
+- community recreation

 - fire protection

-- regional solid waste management
+- solid waste control

-- rural water
+- rural water services

 - sewage collection and disposal